quentin-mckay/Distraction/README.md

 ## About

-Top-down shooter game prototype made in Unity for Game Development degree at JMC around 2015.
+Top-down shooter game prototype made with Unity for a Game Development degree at JMC around 2015.

 ## Notable Features